Simple Business Debt Guide

 - If at risk of exceeding your overdraft limit?
 Contact the bank and explain the situation.

 Companies should treat loans and overdrafts as priority debts.
-If the loan or overdraft remains though unsecured, then perhaps a non-priority debt.
+If the loan or overdraft remains unsecured, then perhaps a non-priority debt.
 However, check your terms of the agreement with the bank and banking services at other available banks.

 What are the non-preferential debts?

-Non-priority debts impact on your company less when unpaid.
+Non-priority debts impact your company less when unpaid.
 However, any company creditors owed £750 or more may commence legal action with a county court judgement.
 Failing to pay or setting aside then allows the creditor to proceed with a winding-up petition.